campossalex/CMLTelcoChurn/README.md

 will end up with a running application.

 ### 1 Ingest Data
-This script will read in the data csv from the file uploaded to the s3 bucket setup during the bootstrap and create a managed table in Hive.
+This script will read in the data csv from the file uploaded to the HDFS setup during the bootstrap and create a managed table in Hive.
 This is all done using Spark.

 Open the file  `1_data_ingest.py` in a Workbench session: Python 3, 1vCPU/2GiB.
 Run all the lines.